parmentelat/nbhosting/fedora/installation.md

 filesystem on a partition, while it can take hours to properly remove images and containers using docker one by one, so there's that.
 This being said, the current production box on `nbhosting.inria.fr` has this single btrfs partition scheme, so a dual-partition setup can be considered optional.
+The location where docker images uses disk space is hard-wired as `/nbhosting/dockers` (and, as of this writing, is not reconfigurable).

 ## system *vs* application